Security Operations Manager Job Description Example

 What Does a Security Operations Manager Do?

-Security operations managers are tasked with the responsibility of directing the activities of security personnel to ensure protection of an organization’s physical assets, properties, and resources.
+Security operations managers are responsible for directing the activities of security personnel to ensure protection of an organization’s physical assets, properties, and resources.

 Security operations managers develop and implement security policies and procedures necessary for protecting company assets against theft.